JoururiChan/pcthmon/FEATURES.md

 * ESakuya is Water/Steel.
 * FGyoku is Bug/Psychic.
 * EChiyuri and CYumemi are Dark.
-* Grimer and Muk are Poison/Dark.
+* EYuki and CYumeko are Poison/Dark.
-* Farfetch'd is Fighting/Flying.
+* CMai is Fighting/Flying.
 * CEllen is Fire/Ghost.
 * EYumemi is Water/Psychic.
 * EYoumu is Grass/Fairy.